luisschneiders/MyApp/README.md

 ## Synopsis

-HealthCare App is a Dotnet framework solution that contains libraries that can be used for: Web application, Mobile and Desktop.
+HealthCare App is a dotNET framework solution that contains libraries that can be used for: Web application, Mobile and Desktop.

 ## Installation